-Some of the most numerous and recognisable archaeological monuments in the AONB are the prehistoric barrows that once dominated the high ground, many of which are protected as Scheduled Monuments of national importance.
+Some of the most numerous and recognisable archaeological monuments in the National Landscape are the prehistoric barrows that once dominated the high ground, many of which are protected as Scheduled Monuments of national importance.
 These burial mounds covered a grave or graves, and are frequently found in groups known as barrow cemeteries.
 Most barrows are dated to the earlier part of the Bronze Age, approximately 3000 to 5500 years ago, following the Neolithic period when agriculture supplanted hunting and gathering as the primary means of subsistence.

 Barrow on the skyline at Welsford.
 Photograph: Stephanie Knight